wellingtonn96/projeto-kripton-sports-web/README.md

 ### Getting started the frontend with json-server

 1. Move yourself to the web folder: `cd web`
-2. Run `yarn dev:server` to install the dependencies
+2. Run `yarn dev:server` to start json-server
-3. Run `yarn start` to start the mobile app
+3. Run `yarn start` to start the web application

 ## License